aimansam/BABY-C2/README.md

 PyInstaller not get flag by Defender.
 But easily get reverse and reveal token.
 Pyarmor version is got flag by defender but encrypted so well.
 Captured in dynamic analysis.
-Still not good. nuitka version not get flag by Defender, compiled and this is a good sign.
+Still not good. nuitka version not get flag by Defender, turn into c and compiled and this is a good sign.
 (Not analyse yet)

 Cleanup: